rbnyng/floatlambda/README.md

 ## Core Philosophy

 Most programming languages have complex type systems to prevent errors.
 FloatLambda takes the opposite approach: achieve type safety by having only one type.
-There are no type errors because there's only one type to work with.
+Traditional type errors don't exist; instead, they transmute into weird, wonderful, and whimsical runtime behavior.
+Take that, OCaml bros.

 ## Basic Values